clawrim/gcn10/paper/paper.md

 # Summary

-The Soil Conservation Service (SCS) Curve Number (CN) Method remains one of the most widely adopted approaches for estimating runoff volume and peak discharge at the watershed scale [@usda1972tr55; @usda1986tr55].
-As the name implies, the CN value is the core input to this method, and generating high-resolution CN maps for large watersheds or continental domains is computationally demanding.
-It is becoming increasingly critical to simulate hydrologic systems at higher resolutions to achieve accurate results, such as floodplain mapping at the household or property scale [@wing2019floodrisk].
+The Soil Conservation Service (SCS) Curve Number (CN) method remains one of the most widely adopted approaches for estimating runoff volume and peak discharge at the watershed scale [@usda1972tr55; @usda1986tr55].
+As the name implies, the CN value is the core input to this method, and generating high-resolution CN raster maps for large watersheds or continental domains is computationally demanding.
+It is becoming increasingly critical to simulate hydrologic systems at higher resolutions to achieve accurate results for different hydrologic modeling purposes, such as flood inundation mapping at the household or property scale [@wing2019floodrisk].
 This greater level of detail improves accuracy but comes with tradeoffs in computation time, memory requirements, and the limited efficiency of many computing environments.
 The two major challenges